-UNCTAD has released an IIA Issues Note with facts and figures on investor-State dispute settlement cases for 2020.
+This IIA Issues Note presents facts and figures on investor-State dispute settlement cases.

 In 2020, at least 68 known treaty-based investor-State dispute settlement (ISDS) cases were initiated.
 Most investment arbitrations were brought under international investment agreements (IIAs) signed in the 1990s or earlier.